benjamonnguyen/obsidian-todotxt-codeblocks/README.md

 ## Description
 A codeblock alternative to mvgrimes's [obsidian-todotxt-plugin](https://github.com/mvgrimes/obsidian-todotxt-plugin) based on the [Todo.txt specs](https://github.com/todotxt/todo.txt).

-Add yours tasks to a `todotxt` codeblock to get started!
+Add your tasks to a `todotxt` codeblock to get started!

 <img src="assets/demo.gif" />